SimonB97/MOS/README.md

 These scripts are designed to be run from the command line with minimal friction and in multiple environments.

-This is why the Python-scripts include a special frontmatter which allows the **awesome** [uv](https://docs.astral.sh/uv/) Python package manager to run them 'instantly', that is, without the need to install any dependencies manually first because `uv` will take care of that (by installing them **very fast** in a temporary environment).
+This is why the Python-scripts include special [inline script metadata](https://peps.python.org/pep-0723/) which allow the **awesome** [uv](https://docs.astral.sh/uv/) Python package manager to run them instantly - that is, without the need to install any dependencies manually first because `uv` will take care of that (by installing them **very fast** in a temporary environment).
 (Inspired by Simon Willison's [blog post](https://simonwillison.net/2024/Dec/19/one-shot-python-tools/))

 ## How To Use